ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

     module Exports where (Foo(Foo, bar, baz))
     data Foo = Foo { bar :: Int, baz :: Int }

-Because the functions in the furst example don't get exported.
+Because the functions in the first example don't get exported.

 Let's take a module ``A`` with a function with the same name as a field, with the extension enabled: